evotions/KeyboardEmu-for-BBC-Microbit/README.md

 ## MakeCode Extension Usage

-Add the Serial HID extension to your MakeCode project, then use these namespaces:
+Add the Keyboard Emu extension to your MakeCode project, then use these namespaces:

 **serialHID.initialize()** must be called once at the start of your program to set up the serial communication.